 Live streaming technology is often employed to relay live events such as sports, concerts and more generally TV and Radio programmes that are output live.
 Often shortened to just streaming, live streaming is the process of transmitting media 'live' to computers and devices.
-This is a fairly complex and nascent subject with a lot of variables, so in this article we'll introduce you to the subject and let you know how you can get started.
+This is a fairly complex and nascent subject with a lot of variables, so in this article, we'll introduce you to the subject and let you know how you can get started.

-The key consideration when streaming media to a browser is the fact that rather than playing a finite file we are relaying a file that is being created on the fly, and has no pre-determined start or end.
+The key consideration when streaming media to a browser is the fact that rather than playing a finite file we are relaying a file that is being created on the fly and has no pre-determined start or end.

 Key differences between streamed and static media

-In this case we are using static media to describe media that is represented by a file, whether it be an mp3 or webm file.
+In this case, we are using static media to describe media that is represented by a file, whether it be an mp3 or WebM file.
 This file sits on a server and can be delivered — like most other files — to the browser.
 This is often known as a progressive download.

 Live streamed media lacks a finite start and end time as rather than a static file, it is a stream of data that the server passes on down the line to the browser and is often adaptive (see below).
-Usually we require different formats and special server-side software to achieve this.
+Usually, we require different formats and special server-side software to achieve this.

-One of the main priorities for live streaming is to keep the player synchronized with the stream: adaptive streaming is a technique for doing this in the case of low bandwith.
+One of the main priorities for live streaming is to keep the player synchronized with the stream: adaptive streaming is a technique for doing this in the case of low bandwidth.
 The idea is that the data transfer rate is monitored and if it looks like it's not keeping up, we drop down to a lower bandwidth (and consequently lower quality) stream.
 In order to have this capability, we need to use formats that facilitate this.
 Live streaming formats generally allow adaptive streaming by breaking streams into a series of small segments and making those segments available at different qualities and bit rates.